cmeeren/Faqt/README.md

 If you have encountered a case not covered above, please raise an issue.
 If I can't or won't fix it, I can at the very least document it as a known limitation.

 These limitations are due to the implementation of automatic subject names.
-It is based on clever use of caller info attributes, parsing source code from either local files or embedded resources, thread-local state, and simple regex-based processing/replacement of the call chain based on which assertions have been encountered so far.
+The implementation is based on clever use of caller info attributes, parsing source code from either local files or embedded resources, thread-local state, and simple regex-based processing/replacement of the call chain based on which assertions have been encountered so far.

 If you would like to help make the automatic subject name functionality more robust, please raise an issue.
 You can find the relevant code in [SubjectName.fs](https://github.com/cmeeren/Faqt/blob/main/src/Faqt/SubjectName.fs).